 The Transformative Studies program is offered in an online format.
 Students work in the online environment of the CIIS virtual classroom.
-During the two years of coursework, the students meet twice a year in the Bay Area for five- to seven-day residential intensives.
+During the two years of coursework, the students meet twice a year in the Bay Area for a six-day residential intensive.

 Because intensives are an essential aspect of the learning experience, participation in the intensives is mandatory.

-The doctoral program in Transformative Studies consists of a minimum of 36 semester units (two years of full-time coursework) plus a dissertation.
-It will include 18 units of foundations courses, 6 units of research courses, and 12 units of electives, which may be taken from both Transformative Leadership and TSD.
+The doctoral program in Transformative Studies consists of a minimum of 36-semester units (two years of full-time coursework) plus a dissertation.
+It will include 21 units of foundations courses and 9 units of electives, which may be taken from both Transformative Leadership and Transformative Studies programs.

 Coursework concludes with two comprehensive exams in essay form: One addresses the knowledge base of the student's area of inquiry; the other addresses the chosen research methodology for the student's dissertation.

 - TSD 6001, 6002, 6003, 6004 Residential Intensive (Required at the start of each semester.
 0 Units)

 - TSD 8005 Introduction to Transformative Studies (3 Units)